 Several factors can significantly affect the settlement amount in a TBI case:

 - Severity of the Injury: The extent of the TBI, ranging from mild to severe, is a critical factor.
-Severe injuries often result in higher settlements due to increased medical expenses, long-term care needs, and greater impact on the individual's life.
+A severe traumatic brain injury will usually result in a higher settlement due to higher medical bills, long-term care needs, and a greater impact on the individual's life.

 - Medical Expenses: The total cost of medical treatment, including emergency care, surgeries, rehabilitation, therapy, medications, assistive devices, and ongoing medical care, can determine the settlement amount.